Learn to Hunt

 The total concentration on the AAR Summary exceeds the National Ambient Air Quality Standards (NAAQS).
 What does this mean?

 There are a few reasons why this might occur.
 When the concentration is only slightly over the NAAQS, it is most likely due to rounding.
 The AAR Summary includes the unrounded model concentrations because these are the values that should be used when filling out Form MD as part of the application process.
-However, for non-Prevention of Significant Deterioration (non-PSD) projects, the concentration for some pollutants are rounded before being compared to the NAAQS.
+For non-Prevention of Significant Deterioration (PSD) projects, the DNR allows the concentration for some pollutants to be rounded before being compared to the NAAQS.
 For example, a 24-hour PM10 concentration of 154 rounds down to 150, which meets the NAAQS for that pollutant.
-If instead, the concentration is considerably higher than the NAAQS, then it is more likely that the analysis actually resulted in predicted exceedances, but that the applicant was able to show that they do not have a significant concentration at those predicted exceedances (emission sources that do not significantly contribute to a predicted exceedance may be permitted).
-This is often due to conservative assumptions being used in the modeling analysis, but could also signify the need to reevaluate the permit conditions for the source(s) causing the predicted exceedances.
-Another possibility is that the background concentration may have increased since the analysis was conducted.
-Future projects will need to be evaluated in a dispersion modeling analysis for the affected pollutant(s).
+However, if the concentration is considerably higher than the NAAQS, it is likely that the analysis included some form of case-by-case considerations that affected the final modeled concentration.
+These could include non-default background concentrations or a demonstration that the project did not significantly contribute to predicted NAAQS exceedances.
+Case-by-case considerations from previous projects cannot be assumed for future projects without reevaluating their validity, and are therefore excluded from the data shown on the AAR Summary.
+For example, default background concentrations are assumed on the AAR Summary.
+In any case no action is necessary at this time, but future projects will need to be evaluated in a dispersion modeling analysis for the affected pollutant(s).

 How can I use the AAR Summary for planning purposes?